GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 ### Ki Blast
 You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
 This is a ranged Ki attack.
 It has a total range extending a number of yards equal to your [Body] plus your [Will].

 You may also treat a single ki blast as though it were a thrown weapon attack with a total range in feet equal to your [Body] score.
 This means it can be used for attacks of opportunity.
+The foe does not gain the usual bonus to defense against a thrown weapon attack of opportunity this way.

 ### Ki Step
 You may spend at least 2 points of ki to instantly move up to a number of yards equal to the ki spent -1 as a reaction.
 May only be done in response to your own movement, your own actions, or a foe's failed attack.
 Attacks made against you can stil be rolled if you are still within an appropriate range for them.
-If you would be removed from their range, they still attack you- bit have disadvantage.
+If you would be removed from their range, they still attack you- but have disadvantage.

 ### Super Techniques
 You are capable of learning special techniques which harness your ki in more powerful ways.
 You may learn a total number of super techniques equal to your heroism.

 ### 2) Empowered Strikes
 When you perform a melee attack, you may spend 1 point of ki to gain a +1 bonus to that attack.
 If it was not a wand or staff attack (except a staff being treated as a club), you may choose to have that attack become a ki attack by spending an additional ki point.
-You may treat your ki attacks from Evoler features as being magical.
+You may treat your ki attacks from Evoker features as being magical.

 ### 2) Step Dash
 Once per round as an action, if you performed a Ki Step during the previous phase, you may perform a movement.